 Lastly, another major consideration should be your ventilation.
 Moisture is a significant concern for your bathroom.
 If not dealt with properly, this can lead to bubbles in the paint and even worse, mold and mildew developing in your ceiling.
 Ensure that you have a fan powerful enough to ventilate your entire bathroom if you have no windows in it and make sure you let the fan run during and for about 10 minutes after a shower or a bath to prevent these issues.

 For consultations and a free estimate on your bathroom renovation ideas, contact us at Milman Design Build.
-We offer expertise that comes from 20 years of in-depth experience in the bathroom, kitchen, and general home renovation within the Greater Toronto Area.
+We offer the expertise that comes from 20 years of in-depth experience in the bathroom, kitchen, Basement renovations, and general home renovation within the Greater Toronto Area.
 Don’t hesitate to call (647) 677-1519 and speak to us.